-A smaller stomach area means that you will feel full of a much lower amount of food.
+A smaller stomach area means you will feel full of much less food.
 Smaller stomachs also result in less ghrelin – the hormone responsible for feelings of hunger.

-The differences between the two surgeries lay in how they are used to create a smaller stomach pouch.
+The differences between the two surgeries lay in how they create a smaller stomach pouch.

 How Gastric Sleeve Surgery Modifies Stomach Size